Recovery (Eminem album): Critical reception

 In a mixed review, Jon Caramanica of The New York Times regarded Eminem as "frustratingly limited in his topical range" and called Recovery "the most insular of all his releases."
 Andy Gill of The Independent commented that "there's nothing here quite as witty or engaging as" on his previous work.
 In a largely negative review, Pitchforks Jayson Greene perceived a lack of lyrical depth and wrote "for the first time in his career, he actually sounds clumsy."
 Chicago Tribune writer Greg Kot criticized the writing, and said that it lacks hooks and fun: "The subversive humor is long gone, and his cultural references ... remain dated."
 Slant Magazines M. T. Richards also found Eminem's pop culture references "inane" and called the album's material "unsurprisingly hollow" with punchlines that "rarely resonate."
 Los Angeles Times writer Jeff Weiss found his rhyme schemes "dazzling" and wordplay "clever", but panned its production as "monochromatic and monotonous."
 The Guardians Paul MacInnes said that the music lacks consistency because of a "piecemeal approach to production" and "fashionable soft-rock samples."

 Recovery was ranked 93rd on the Billboard Top 200 Albums of All Time.

+In a 2024 ranking of Eminem's 12 studio albums, Damien Scott of Billboard magazine placed Recovery fourth, writing: "Recovery doesn't sound like a man trying to reclaim past glories—instead it sounds like an artist excited for his present and amped for his future."
+Scott highlighted the tracks "Not Afraid", "No Love", and "Love the Way You Lie", concluding: "When taken all together, the album acts both as an end to one era of Eminem's career and the start of the one we've been in now for the past five albums."